woelper/meteora/README.md

 - [ ] show progress based on checkboxes
 - [ ] Markup toggle or detection / bug: commonmark renders strangely.
 - [ ] Custom basic markup
+- [ ] Toasts
 - [ ] Get rid of username
+- [ ] Note color needs to come from theme
+- [ ] Deleting tag should reset active tag so notes are not empty
-- [ ] Simplify local encryption (remove check if credetials are used)
+- [X] Simplify local encryption (remove check if credetials are used)
 - [X] Try tag cloud in collapsible header instead of tag dropdown
 - [X] Tag deletion
 - [X] Note encryption